 The Professional Master's Program at the Allen School has consistently recruited top computing professionals from across the Puget Sound region.
 The PMP is a part-time, evening program leading to a Master's Degree in Computer Science & Engineering that is designed with the schedule and needs of working professionals in mind.
 PMP students have an average of five years’ professional experience and hold undergraduate degrees in computer science, computer engineering, electrical engineering, math or related disciplines.
 View our detailed overview to find out if the program is right for you.

 More than 120 people apply for admission to the program each year, and around 60% percent of qualfied applicants are accepted.
 PMP admission is competitive.
-Selected students are almost all employed on a full-time basis in regional IT companies and are pursuing their master's degree to advance in their current career.
+Selected students are almost all employed on a full-time basis in regional tech companies and are pursuing their master's degree to advance in their current career.
 The PMP program has three application deadlines per year: July 1 (for Autumn Quarter); November 1 (for Winter Quarter); and February 1 (for Spring Quarter).
 Learn more about prerequisites, required materials, deadlines, and other useful information in our admissions section.

 Visit our online student handbook for essential resources and advice for PMP students at the Allen School, including practical information on textbooks, computing resources, library access, campus parking, and other topics.